Digital Signal Processing (DSP)

 Symbol synchronizer.

-• SpS (int) – Samples per symbol of input signals.
+SpS (int) – Samples per symbol of the received signal.

 tx – Transmitted sequence synchronized to rx.